 Once, when I had a childhood fever, I awoke to the sight of a wolf lying at the foot of my bed.
 Then I awoke again, in reality, dredged up by the struggle to cry out that produced only macabre silence.
 The bedclothes were cold and wet, as if someone had thrown a bucket of water onto me.

 The fever had broken, and instantly I forgot what fever was, could not conceive of it.
-My convalescence felt light, every physical indignity, everything clenched and cramped and muddy, was now breathing like a newborn, fragrant, limpid.
-I felt as though I been forgiven for something vicious and irrevocable I had done in a previous life, then forgotten.
+My convalescence felt light.
+Every physical indignity, everything clenched and cramped and muddy, was now breathing like a newborn, fragrant, limpid.
+I felt as though I had been forgiven for something vicious and irrevocable I had done in a previous life, then forgotten.

 One day when I was twenty-six the malaise descended upon me once again like a hot wool blanket, burning sand sifted through my joints and vesicles weeping yellow serum erupted over the entire surface of my body; I understood for the first time what it meant to want to die if that was the only possible release.
 I was convinced I had syphilis and my lover, frantic with worry, drove me to his private doctor, who took one look and diagnosed chicken pox—